bitnami/charts/bitnami/postgresql/README.md

 > NOTE: Once this chart is deployed, it is not possible to change the application's access credentials, such as usernames or passwords, using Helm.
 To change these application credentials after deployment, delete any persistent volumes (PVs) used by the chart and re-deploy it, or use the application's built-in administrative tools if available.

+> **Warning** Setting a password will be ignored on new installation in case when previous Posgresql release was deleted through the helm command.
+In that case, old PVC will have an old password, and setting it through helm won't take effect.
+Deleting persistent volumes (PVs) will solve the issue.
+Refer to [issue 2061](https://github.com/bitnami/charts/issues/2061) for more details

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,

 ```bash